All Episodes

 Okay.

-You know, this this is the Joe supports the policies that failed these blue states, run by blue state democratic governors, blue state cities run by Democrats run into the ground.
+You know, this is the Joe supports the policies that failed these blue states run by blue state Democratic governors, blue state cities run by Democrats run into the ground.

 If you don't have safety, security, law, and order, first and fundamentally, you don't have any social order or opportunity whatsoever.

-If you don't have an education, you're gonna be shut out of any American dream.
+If you don't have an education, you're going to be shut out of any American dream.

 After days of peaceful demonstration, two nights of shooting have clearly escalated the situation on Capitol Hill.